On-page SEO Basics

 Learn more about how on-page SEO can help rank a website higher, drive more traffic, and convert more visitors with Search Hustle.

-Many small business owners fall into the trap of thinking they’re done with on-page SEO after sprinkling keywords here and there on their site.
-However, that’s a dire mistake that can end up costing vital traffic and conversions that a business needs to succeed online.
+Many small business owners fall into the trap of thinking their work with on-page SEO is done after sprinkling keywords through their site.
+However, that is a mistake that could end up costing valuable traffic.

 What Is On-page SEO?